-Procedures for International Partnerships
+Procedures for Creating International Affiliations

-Guidelines for establishing international partnerships
+Guidelines for establishing international affiliations

 International partnerships may take several forms:

-- Faculty and/or student exchange supplementary letter of agreement (SLOA): a reciprocal exchange agreement established to implement a reciprocal exchange program with an international partner.
+- Faculty and/or student exchange Supplementary Letter of Agreement (SLOA): an agreement established to implement a reciprocal exchange program between Fordham University and an international partner.
 Faculty exchanges are established to allow mobility of faculty between two institutions; typically faculty from each institution will pay for their own expenses and may be given space and or research support by the receiving institution.
-Student exchanges are established to allow mobility of students between two institutions; Fordham students pay tuition and fees at Fordham, exchange students pay tuition and fees at their home institution, and the students exchange places in the classroom.
-A balance in the numbers of students, credit hours, etc., exchanged should be sustainable and maintained.
-Fordham student participants apply through the International Study Abroad Programs office and international students apply through their international exchange office.
+Student exchanges are established to allow mobility of students between two institutions; Fordham students pay tuition and fees at Fordham, exchange students pay tuition at their home institution.
+A balance in the numbers of students and credit hours exchanged should be sustainable and maintained between the partners.
+Fordham student participants apply through the International Study Abroad Programs Office (ISAP) and international students apply through their international exchange office.
 SLOA are legally binding contracts committing parties to the provision of services and /or activities.
 Please see a standard SLOA template appropriate for agreements to do with the exchange of students only.
 Please also see the section below entitled Student Exchange – Approval Guidelines

-Student Exchange – Approval Guidelines
+Reciprocal Student Exchange – Approval Guidelines

-- Receiving program, department and/or school will establish internal process for recruiting, welcoming and advising the exchange students.
+- Receiving program, department and/or school will establish an internal process for recruiting, welcoming and advising the exchange students.